31 July 2013

 Current Economic Situation

-Reviving demand from the US led the Mexican economy out of the economic slump in 2010 and allowed the country to grow by some 4.0% in the past two years.
+Reviving demand from the US led the Mexican economy out of the economic slump in 2010 and allowed the country to grow by nearly 4.0% in the past two years.
 The improvements in the credit market and industrial activities have helped consumers and businesses regain confidence, while a recovering US economy has propped up Mexico’s exports.

 The Mexican government has taken decisive steps in recent years to further liberalise its import regulations in place on a wide array of products.
 These efforts have greatly enhanced the prospects for exporters in the Mexican market, who currently face a considerably lower import barrier than few years ago.